 Distributions, if any, made on our common stock toa Non-U.S. Holder to the extent made out of our current or accumulated earnings and profits (as determined under U.S. federal income tax principles) generally will constitute dividends for U.S. tax purposes and will be subject to withholding tax at a 30% rate or such lower rate as may be specified by an applicable income tax treaty, subject to the discussions below regarding effectively connected income, backup withholding and foreign accounts.
 To obtain a reduced rate of withholding under a treaty, a Non-U.S. Holder generally will be required to provide us with a properly executed IRS Form W-8BEN (in the case of individuals) or IRS FormW-8BEN-E (in the case of entities), or other appropriate form, certifying the Non-U.S. Holder's entitlement to benefits under that treaty.
 This certification must be provided to us or our paying agent prior to the payment of dividends and must be updated periodically.
 In the case of a Non-U.S. Holder that is an entity, Treasury Regulations and the relevant tax treaty provide rules to determine whether, for purposes of determining the applicability of a tax treaty, dividends will be treated as paid to the entity or to those holding an interest in that entity.
-If a Non-U.S. Holder stock through a financial institution or other agent will then be required to provide certification to us or our paying agent, either directly or through other intermediaries.
-If a Non-U.S. Holder may be able to obtain a refund or credit of any excess amounts withheld by timely filing an appropriate claim for a refund with the IRS.
+If a Non-U.S. Holder holds stock through a financial institution or other agent acting on theNon-U.S. Holder's behalf, the Non-U.S. Holder will be required to provide appropriate documentation to such agent.
+TheNon-U.S. Holder's agent will then be required to provide certification to us or our paying agent, either directly or through other intermediaries.
+If a Non-U.S. Holder is eligible for a reduced rate of U.S. federal withholding tax under an income tax treaty and does not timely file the required certification, the Non-U.S. Holder may be able to obtain a refund or credit of any excess amounts withheld by timely filing an appropriate claim for a refund with the IRS.

 We generally are not required to withhold tax on dividends paid toa Non-U.S. Holder that are effectively connected with the Non-U.S. Holder's conduct of a trade or business within the United States (and, if required by an applicable income tax treaty, are attributable to a permanent establishment or fixed base that such Non-U.S. Holder maintains in the United States) if a properly executed IRSForm W-8ECI, stating that the dividends are so connected, is furnished to us (or, if stock is held through a financial institution or other agent, to such agent).
 In general, such effectively connected dividends will be subject to U.S. federal income tax, on a net-income basis at the regular rates applicable to U.S. residents.
 Acorporate Non-U.S. Holder receiving effectively connected dividends may also be subject to an additional "branch profits tax," which is imposed, under certain circumstances, at a rate of 30% (or such lower rate as may be specified by an applicable income tax treaty) on the corporate Non-U.S. Holder's effectively connected earnings and profits, subject to certain adjustments.
-Non-U.S. Holders should consult their tax advisors regarding any applicable income tax treaties that may provide for different rules.
+Non-U.S. Holders should consult their tax advisors regarding any applicable income tax treaties that may provide for different rules